 From parent to worker – how to manage the change

-Get tips on how to tackle returning to work after parental leave.
+Tips on how to return to work after time spent parenting.

-Returning to paid work after parenting can feel like starting all over again, or moving to an unfamiliar country.
-You might feel uncertain and stressed about it, but a little preparation can make all the difference.
+Returning to paid work after parenting can feel like starting all over again, but a little preparation can make all the difference.

 Figure out what you want to do

-The first thing you need to do is decide what you’d like to do.
-For example:
+The first thing you need to do is decide what work you’d like to do.

 - Do you have a previous career you want to return to?